-What advice would you give to other families that want to pursue a nomadic lifestyle but are hesitant about how it will effect their kids?
+What advice would you give to other families that want to pursue a nomadic family lifestyle, but are hesitant about how it will affect their kids?

-“Traveling is all about finding those things you never knew you where looking for.
+“Traveling is all about finding those things you never knew you were looking for.
 Never forget today’s moments are tomorrow’s memories, so why not make them ones worth remembering?”

 Do you travel with your family?